-Last but not least the palladium to gold ratio (the 3d panel on below chart) is strongly bullish.
+Our 2nd palladium price forecast is the palladium to gold ratio (the 3d panel on below chart).

 This is the 2nd time in 50 years that palladium to gold rises above 1x.

-With all that said our leading indicators have a clear bullish bias, period!
+With all that said our leading indicators have a clear bearish bias!

 Let’s turn to the palladium charts now, in a top down approach.

 The monthly palladium chart shows this important pivot point we were talking about before.
 The $2,350 level is being tested at the time of writing, and previous all-time highs are right below this level (around $2,150).

 Going forward the situation is simple: $2,350 followed by $2,150 will act as heavy resistance, and palladium will either pivot around $2,150 OR fall much lower (in case $2,150 cannot hold).

 When we zoom int we see a really interesting picture for our palladium forecast 2021: March of 2021 might be a very important month, particularly March 15th, 2021.